canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-circle-ci/continuous-snap-delivery-from-circle-ci.md

 ---
-id: continuous-snap-delivery-from-circle-ci
+id: continuous-snap-delivery-from-circleci
-summary: Learn how to use Circle CI to deliver a new snap version to your early adopters every time you make a change in your master branch.
+summary: Learn how to use CircleCI to deliver a new snap version to your early adopters every time you make a change in your master branch.
 categories: packaging
 tags: snapcraft,circle,ci,cd
 difficulty: 3